RexNihilo/sopi/README.md

 2. Create your own AWS C9 Enviroment or equivalant
 3. 'git clone '(link to your Github Repository)
 4. 'bundle install'
+5.  'cd ipos'
-5. 'git checkout master'
+6. 'git checkout master'
-6. 'git branch '(name of your branch)
+7. 'git branch '(name of your branch)
-7. 'git checkout '(name of your branch)
+8. 'git checkout '(name of your branch)
-8. Make your changes to the code
+9. Make your changes to the code
-9. 'bin/rails s -b 0.0.0.0' (to run server locally)
+10. 'bin/rails s -b 0.0.0.0' (to run server locally)

 ## The workorder to return and pull request your part of the project are as follows: